mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 # Azure components

-All components within a Azure-based MACH composer configuration are automatically considered to have a 'azure' integration by default.
-Only if 'azure' is explicitely omitted from the `integrations` definition, it won't require any Azure-specific variables.
+All components within an Azure-based MACH composer configuration are automatically considered to have a 'azure' integration by default.
+Only if 'azure' is explicitly omitted from the `integrations` definition, it won't require any Azure-specific variables.

 To be able to create the resources needed, a couple of extra